 Where to Start

 The key to a successful Black Friday is checking out the deals before you head out.
 Lines are often so long and doorbusters limited enough that figuring out where you want to go often makes the difference between scoring that half-price set of 1000-count sheets or not.
 You can pick up a copy of the local paper, which will be filled with weekly ads and coupons, but there's also no need to wait for the paper.
 Black Friday ads start leaking weeks before.
+Keep an eye on Black Friday News to see which ads have leaked, and watch Black Friday Ads to see the actual ads scanned in or uploaded.

 As you're pinning down which deals you want to go for, make sure to note store opening times.
 Many stores now open as early as Thanksgiving evening.